srbnghosh99/Community-Detection-in-Large-Graphs-and-Applications/Use_Cases/readme.md

 ## Application execution

-Each application folder contains a bash script.
+Each application folder contains a bash script. (see detail in the applicatino readme file.)
 Running the script will:

 1. Download the dataset.